This post may contain affiliate links.

 “I’m willing to wait,” he said.
 Willing?
 How gracious of him.
 Since he was willing to wait, we stood there for 15 minutes, but the next silver gondola was full.

-On Blackcomb we stopped to watch a Whistling Marmot posing like a rock star.
+Once we’d reached Blackcomb Mountain we stopped to watch a Whistling Marmot posing on a rock like a rock star.
 Obviously he thought he was a celebrity just because Whistler was named after him and his kin.

 Mark didn’t say anything outright, but before wandering off again, he made it clear he thought I was standing too close to the marmot.
 I wasn’t too close, but I was right beside a tourist who was.